tpm2-software/tpm2-tools/man/common/authorizations.md

 ## Sessions

-When using a policy session to authorize the use of an object, prefixe the option argument with the *session* keyword.
+When using a policy session to authorize the use of an object, prefix the option argument with the *session* keyword.
 Then indicate a path to a session file that was created with tpm2_startauthsession(1).